How to limit sugar intake

 Can become the cause of Obesity, Type 2 diabetes, leading to heart disease, etc…

 The answer is “No” unless you stop eating food.

 However, we should be cautious to reduce the excessive intake of sugar in our daily diet routine.

 If you are a Rice eater, ensure to follow 1 cup vs 3 cups of vegetable formula, also increase the intake of fiber-rich foods and protein.

-If you are a meat-eater, ensure to have a lesser proportion of carbohydrates and sugary foods, increase the intake of vegetables, fiber-rich foods.
+If you are a meat-eater, ensure to have a lesser proportion of carbohydrates and sugary foods, and increase the intake of vegetables, and fiber-rich foods.

-Eliminate the colas completely, switch to low glycemic index foods.
+Eliminate the colas completely, and switch to low glycemic index foods.

 Eat when you are hungry